 - Survey results suggest that contractors generally prefer education/training programs offered by independent organizations, with no endorsement or connection to a company or supplier, with 33 replies indicating this preference.
 That was followed by programs offered by manufacturers/distributors (18 cited this preference) and industry associations (7).
-Training programs offered by unions were not mentioned in the preferences.
+Interestingly, among the not mentioned, training programs offered by unions were not a preference.

-- Not surprisingly, “technical skills” were listed as the “biggest takeaway” from training programs in most survey replies (30), followed by “product knowledge” (7) and “new friendships/contacts” (5).
+- Not surprisingly, the “biggest takeaway” from training programs in most survey replies (30) was “technical skills”.
+“Product knowledge” (7) followed, and then “new friendships/contacts” (5).

 - The overwhelming majority of respondents (41 to be precise) said they spend at least $500 on a training event, on average.

 Seeking to gauge industry opinion on the value of online training vehicles such as YouTube videos or other programs that you can view on demand for a fee, the survey asked about such offerings.
 Judging from the opinions voiced, there’s no substitute for the real deal — in-person training programs offered by knowledgeable industry experts.

 “Useful but not deep enough,” one reply stated about online videos.
 Another said some YouTube videos are “mildly helpful.”

 One survey participant said the videos are of use “to remind or refresh what the speakers and trainers said at a class.”